Sam Dejonghe

-Sam Dejonghe (born 2 September 1991) is a Belgian racing driver who last raced for Comtoyou Racing in GT World Challenge Europe Endurance Cup.
+Sam Dejonghe (born 2 September 1991) is a Belgian racing driver who last raced for Q1-Trackracing at the 24 Hours of Zolder.

 Career

 Born in Kalmthout, Dejonghe made his single-seater debut in 2010 by joining Team Astromega for the 2010 Formula Renault 2.0 Northern European Cup.
 After finishing fifth in points, Dejonghe joined Team West-Tec fo step up to the European F3 Open Championship in 2011.
 Racing in the Copa F306/300 class, Dejonghe took four class wins, which included overall podiums at Algarve and Monza, on his way to runner-up in points to Fabio Gamberini at season's end.

-Returning to Team West-Tec for the 2012 seson, Dejonghe switched to Class A for his sophomore season in the European F3 Open Championship.
+Returning to Team West-Tec for the 2012 season, Dejonghe switched to Class A for his sophomore season in the European F3 Open Championship.
 Despite his car being delivered three days before the season opener and missing pre-season tests, he finished third in the season-opening race at Algarve.
 The Belgian then went on to take his only win of the season at the Nürburgring, which helped him to finish fifth in points at season's end despite missing the season-ending round at Barcelona due to budgetary reasons.
 At the end of the year, Dejonghe competed in the final two rounds of the 2012–13 MRF Challenge Formula 2000 Championship, where he scored two podiums en route to sixth in points at season's end.

 After not racing for most of 2013, Dejonghe returned to the 2013–14 MRF Challenge Formula 2000 Championship, where he took his only two wins of the season at the final round at Madras International Circuit as he finished third in points.
 Dejonghe then joined Virtuosi UK for the 2014 Auto GP Series, where he competed in the first three rounds, scoring his only podium at the Hungaroring before leaving the series.